MihirYadav619/StoryVerse/README.md

 3. ChromaDB retrieves semantically similar books.
 4. Genre, emotion and rating filters are applied.
 5. Mistral generates explanations for the recommended books.
-6. Results are displayed in the Gradio interface.
+6. Results are displayed in the Gradio interface

 ---